What’s trending

 What Is Salesforce Inspector Reloaded?

-Salesforce Inspector Reloaded is a browser extension created by Thomas Prouvot with the goal of bringing more functionality on top of the original Salesforce Inspector version (which is no longer maintained).
-Additionally, the project has received multiple contributions from other Trailblazers as well, making it a goldmine for all Salesforce professionals who already love Salesforce Inspector.
+Salesforce Inspector Reloaded is a browser extension created by Thomas Prouvot with the goal of adding more functionality on top of the original Salesforce Inspector version (which is no longer maintained).
+The project has received – and continues to receive – multiple contributions from other Trailblazers, making it a goldmine for all Salesforce professionals who already love Salesforce Inspector.

-You can install Salesforce Inspector Reloaded for Chrome here, but if you’re even more curious, there is a beta version available as well
+You can install Salesforce Inspector Reloaded for Chrome here, but if you’re even more curious, a beta version is also available.

 Supercharge Your Way of Working